Health Information and Tools > Patient Care Handouts > Learning About Introducing Peanuts to Your Baby to Reduce Allergy Risk

 Your child may be at high risk if:

-• He or she has severe eczema or an egg or other food allergy.
+• They have a severe eczema or an egg or other food allergy.

 • Anyone in your family has peanut allergies.

-Your child may be at moderate risk if he or she has mild to moderate eczema.
+Your child may be at moderate risk if they have mild to moderate eczema.

-You child may be at low risk if he or she has no eczema or other food allergies.
+Your child may be at low risk if they have no eczema or other food allergies.

 How can you introduce peanuts to your baby's diet?